 GEG 200 - World Regional Geography

 World Regional Geography is a broad exploration of the physical and human geography of Earth.
 As a survey course, GEG 200 examines the cultural, economic, environmental, and political characteristics of the world’s regions from a geographic perspective.
 Major topics include population, political and economic systems, development, globalization, areas of conflict, environmental issues, and current events.
-(SUNY-OWC).
-Three class hours.
-This is a social science course.

 Course Learning Outcomes